-Touted as “Paradise on Earth”, the Kashmir valley is fabled for its heavenly landscapes, welcoming people, blooming apple orchards and gorgeous snow-capped mountains.
-Kashmir has been the go-to destination from tourists around the world who are captivated by the sights and mesmerised by the humble people.
-And as colourful as the landscapes are, the food of Kashmir is something we all crave for.
+Touted as “Paradise on Earth”, the Kashmir valley is fabled for its heavenly landscapes, welcoming people, blooming apple orchards, and gorgeous snow-capped mountains.
+Kashmir has been the go-to destination for tourists around the world who are captivated by the sights and mesmerized by the humble people.
+And as colorful as the landscapes are, the food of Kashmir is something we all crave for.
 Travelers looking to embark on a culinary journey usually stick to the famous foods of Kashmir like Rogan Josh and Dum Aaloo.

 But the state has much more to offer than these done to death dishes that are widely available in restaurants around the world.
 Kashmiri cuisine uses rich and exotic ingredients like cardamom, fennel, ginger, cinnamon, cloves and saffron and is heavily influenced by its Mughal heritage.
 In this article, we rediscover lesser known, lesser eaten dishes yet famous foods of Kashmir that you must try when you are there.

 This is a delicate rice dish that uses a combination of aromatic spices, lamb and rice.
 The succulent lamb cooks to perfect and blends in with the yellow rice to create a delicious dish that is a favourite amongst the locals.
 The biryani like dish is made with ingredients like basmati rice, lamb, cardamom, clarified butter, fennel powder, saffron, cinnamon, ginger powder and asafoetida.
 Click here to make this at home!

 A few of the most famous foods of Kashmir include dishes like Rista and Gushtaba.
 But a similar dish often gets side-lined and as a result has become a rare commodity all over Kashmir.
 Matschgand is a dish that is said to have originated in Kashmir and is prepared from minced meat.